 During each SPI clock cycle, a full-duplex data transmission occurs.
-This means that while the master device is sending out the MSb from its Shift register (on its SDO pin) and the slave device is reading this bit and saving it as the LSb of its Shift register, the slave device is also sending out the MSb from its Shift register (on its SDO pin) and the master device is reading this bit and saving it as the LSb of its Shift register device is reading this bit and saving it as the LSb of its Shift register device is reading this bit and saving it as the LSb of its Shift register.
+This means that while the master device is sending out the MSb from its Shift register (on its SDO pin) and the slave device is reading this bit and saving it as the LSb of its Shift register, the slave device is also sending out the MSb from its Shift register (on its SDO pin) and the master device is reading this bit and saving it as the LSb of its Shift register.